 The buyer persona will also determine your brand’s tone, which is very important when recording your videos.
 Will you be fun and entertaining, or does your ideal buyer prefer a serious, more professional approach?
 Just know that your buyer persona will evolve over time, and you may even develop multiple buyer personas.
 Always keep these top of mind when designing your video marketing strategy.

 It used to be that a small business “needed” a TV commercial to really stand out in the market.
 The business owner would hire an ad agency or local videographer to help with the costly production.
 When the commercial aired, the business would expect droves of new customers who had seen the commercial air on their television sets.

 Customers simply aren’t watching traditional TV the way they used to.
 In fact, only 28 percent of view time is dedicated to traditional TV, while 68 percent of consumers prefer streaming video options including YouTube.
 Because YouTube is easily accessible by smartphone, tablet, computer, or smart TV, it has changed the way we consume video content.
 As a bonus to small business owners like you, because YouTube functions as a search engine of videos, it’s easy for viewers to become potential customers through a simple search.

 Step 2: Outline your video marketing content plan

 Before you do anything, I want you to look at your calendar.
 Knowing that there are only 24 hours in a day, and you are spinning multiple plates as a small business owner, how much time can you dedicate to video?
 Can you take some of the time you may have spent posting and scrolling through Facebook and spend it on making a fun video instead?

-Once you figure out your content schedule, you’ll want to diversify the types of videos you offer.
-For inspiration, click the links below to see each type of video in action.
+Once you figure out your content schedule, you’ll want to diversify the types of videos you offer:

 - Educational videos